Coffee is healthier (and cheaper) than pre-workout supplements, depending on how you drink it.

 Accelerated fat loss

-on top of naturally increasing metabolism, the naturally occurring caffeine within a standard cup of coffee stimulates the nervous system, increases the level of adrenaline in your body, and subsequently promotes the burning of more fat than would otherwise occur without it (Marshall, Coffee Witness)
+On top of naturally increasing metabolism, the naturally occurring caffeine within a standard cup of coffee stimulates the nervous system, increases the level of adrenaline in your body, and subsequently promotes the burning of more fat than would otherwise occur without it (Marshall, Coffee Witness).

 Improved focus & concentration

-On top of helping to promote increased fat burning during workout routines, the caffeine within coffee is also great at improving mental focus and concentration in the brain.
+Including helping to promote increased fat burning during workout routines, the caffeine within coffee is also great at improving mental focus and concentration in the brain.
 We covered this in detail on a recent blog, so check it out if you want to learn more about this complicated but interesting chemical process!